tushar21014/flexapi/README.md

-# FlexApp
+# FlexiApp

-FlexApp is a powerful and flexible application designed to streamline content management and schema generation.
+FlexiApp is a powerful and flexible application designed to streamline content management and schema generation.
 It combines a robust backend built with Spring Boot and a dynamic frontend powered by Next.js to deliver a seamless user experience.

 ## Features